This post, Think Like a Journalist: Tips for Marketers, was written by nDash writer Jon Lister.

 - Will a reader have a strong emotional response?

 Remember that newsworthiness can depend on the journalist’s audience, whose defining characteristics could be their age, location, work or interests.
-Opening your 50th widget factory in Anytown, Somestate has different news meaning for different publications:
+Opening your 50th widget factory in Anytown, Somestate has different news meanings for different publications:

 - Somestate Business Journal: “Anytown International Airport Access And State Tax Breaks Prove A Winner”